jeremy-w/ayadn/README.md

 ## List of commands

-The first 5 lines include the `[PRESS ENTER KEY]` indication and a description but I don't continue after for obvious readability reasons.
+The first 5 lines include the `[PRESS ENTER KEY]` indication but I don't continue after for obvious readability reasons.

 ```
 ayadn [PRESS ENTER KEY] *to display the unified stream*